maze logo

 Once you’ve sifted through all your data and coded any relevant points, move on to sorting them into overarching categories or themes.
 All the codes above could be sorted into the ‘smart suggestion feature usability’ theme category, for example.

-If you’re not using a tool that can code and thematize your data, we recommend going the pen-and-paper route with sticky notes, so you can easily group them and make changes when necessary.
+If you’re not using a tool that can code and thematize your data, we recommend going the pen-and-paper route with sticky notes so you can easily group themes and make changes when necessary.

-4. Synthesizing data: from codes to themes to insights
+4. 4.
+Synthesize qualitative data: from codes to themes to insights

 A good characteristic of important themes is the frequency it's mentioned and the sentiment.